Let’s support entrepreneurship development and job creation - Committee

 Others are; the Ghana Hubs Network, Private Enterprise Federation, Konrad Adeneur Foundation, and SNV Netherlands Development Organization in Ghana.

-The communique, issued to coincide with the commemoration of the International Youth Day, advised the youth to also be innovative and enterprising in not only starting businesses but for businesses “that are sustainable and make use of waste.”
+The communique, issued to coincide with the commemoration of the International Youth Day, advised the youth to also be innovative and enterprising in not only starting businesses, but businesses “that are sustainable and make use of waste.”

 The International Youth Day is celebrated on August 12, every year.